-The accompanying financial statements have been prepared on a going concern basis, which assumes continuity of operations and realization of assets and liabilities in the ordinary course of business.
-The Companies' ability to continue as a going concern is dependent upon CEOC's ability to restructure its indebtedness and emerge from bankruptcy and a favorable resolution to the continued ability to use cash collateral.
+Going Concern - The accompanying financial statements have been prepared on a going concern basis, which assumes continuity of operations and realization of assets and liabilities in the ordinary course of business.
+Although CEOC's plan of reorganization was confirmed by order of the Bankruptcy Court on January 17, 2017, several issues must be resolved before the CEOC, including the Company, successfully emerges from bankruptcy.
+The Companies' ability to continue as a going concern continues to be dependent upon CEOC's ability to restructure its indebtedness and emerge from bankruptcy and a favorable resolution to the continued ability to use cash collateral.
 These uncertainties raise substantial doubt about the Companies' ability to continue as a going concern.
-The accompanying financial statements do not include any adjustments that might result from the outcome of uncertainties, including the possibility that the Companies lose some or substantially all of their assets to foreclosure as a result of these uncertainties.
+The accompanying Consolidating Schedules do not include any adjustments that might result from the outcome of uncertainties, including the possibility that the Companies lose some or substantially all of their assets to foreclosure as a result of these uncertainties